MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-For enhanced type safety you can implement the `ResolverInterface<Recipe>` interface.
+For enhanced type safety we can implement the `ResolverInterface<Recipe>` interface.
-It's a small helper that will check if the return type of field resolver methods, like `averageRating(...)`, match the `averageRating` property of the `Recipe` class
-and whether the first parameter of the method is the object type (`Recipe` class).
+It's a small helper that checks if the return type of the field resolver methods, like `averageRating(...)`, matches the `averageRating` property of the `Recipe` class and whether the first parameter of the method is the actual object type (`Recipe` class).

 ```typescript
 @Resolver(of => Recipe)